 Please use our online letters of recommendation which can be submitted within the application itself.
 You must enter a valid email address for your recommender.
 Once your application is submitted, the request for a recommendation will be sent to your recommender's email after payment for your application has been received.
 If your application is sent without or one of your recommenders declines to provide a recommendation, you can log back into the application and add a new recommender.
 Some recommenders choose not to submit letters of recommendation online, in this case letters of recommendation must be submitted using the PDF form and mailed directly to the program by your recommender.
 For more information and links to the PDF forms, check here.

-Yes.
+Applicants are able to use Interfolio to send letters of recommendation.
 Follow the directions in Interfolio to add the Interfolio email address of your recommendation in your Rice application.

 Please note that it is possible that the email generated by our application system was filtered as spam in your recommenders e-mail system.
 You can log back on to the application and resend your letter of recommendation.
 If you misentered the email address, simply add your recommender again as though they were a new recommender.
 If you continue to have this issue, please contact the program to which you have applied directly.
 The coordinator or administrator in that program can assist you with recommendation letters.

-This may be because the student cancelled the request.
+If the LoR request link is sending you to a blank page, this may be because the student cancelled the request.
 Contact the applicant in question.
 If you have spoken to the applicant and tried to open the link in multiple web browsers and it still does not work, please contact the coordinator or administrator in the program your applicant is applying to.
 They can assist you by sending a new link or receiving your recommendation directly.

 If it appears that part of your application materials did not properly upload, please directly contact the program to which you have applied.
 They will have access to your application and can tell you if anything is missing.